bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

 5.0
 ```

 That's a plugin.
-Now let's do something a bit more interesting.
+Now let's do something that's actually interesting
+and useful.